Term of the Moment

 Definition: GPU

 (Graphics Processing Unit) A programmable processor specialized for rendering all images on the computer's screen.
-A GPU provides the fastest graphics processing, and for gamers, the GPU is a must-have, stand-alone card plugged into the PCI Express (PCIe) bus.
-GPU circuitry can also be part of the motherboard chipset or on the CPU chip itself (see diagram below), but is not as fast as the separate GPU card, which can cost as much or more than the entire computer.
-See PCI Express.
+A GPU provides the fastest graphics processing, and for gamers, the GPU is a must-have card plugged into a PCI Express (PCIe) slot on the motherboard.
+GPU circuitry can also be part of the motherboard chipset or on the CPU chip itself (see diagram below).
+However, such graphics circuits are not as fast as a separate GPU card, which can cost as much or more than the entire computer.

 While motherboard GPUs share main memory with the CPU, high-end GPU cards have many gigabytes of their own video memory (see GDDR).